ConduitNetwork/docs/integration_guides/Networking/nsx.rst

 #.
 Select :guilabel:`ADD NETWORK INTEGRATION`

-Once the NSX Integration is added |morpheus| will sync in existing Transport Zones, Logical Switches, and Edge Gateways.
+Once the NSX Integration is added |conduit| will sync in existing Transport Zones, Logical Switches, and Edge Gateways.
 New Transport Zones, Logical Switches, and Edge Gateways can be now be created.

 Create NSX Transport Zone
 ^^^^^^^^^^^^^^^^^^^^^^^^^